Does My Alarm.com Camera support Power over Ethernet (PoE)?

 Power to the camera can also be supplied by an AC adapter.
 When this option is used, power and ethernet are separated.
 In other words, that is not actually PoE.
 Alarm Grid offers the Alarm.com ADC-VACC-PWR-VC101.
 This power adapter can be used for many different Alarm.com cameras, including the ADC-VC725, ADC-VC825, ADC-VC726, ADC-VC826, ADC-VC736, and ADC-VC836.

 Finally, a PoE to WIFI bridge can be used.
 Alarm.com offers the ADC-W100.
 This device plugs into an AC outlet that is within range of the area's 2.4 GHz WIFI network (5G WIFI is not supported).
 By using its built-in web interface, the end user logs into the ADC-W100 and joins it with the WIFI network.
 An Ethernet cable is then run from the camera to the ADC-W100, which has an RJ45 port marked "Camera".
 The camera will then receive power and data through the Ethernet cable.
-The ADC-W100 then conveys data through the WIFI network camera's behalf.
+The ADC-W100 then conveys data through the WIFI network on the camera's behalf.

 Did you find this answer useful?